sumedharajesh1/Hospital-Management-Database---DS5110/README.md

 ## How to Run Our Code

 1. **Generate the synthetic dataset**: Run the `Main Code for Hospital Database - Final Project - Churou Deng & Sumedha Rajesh.ipynb` file to create your own synthetic dataset with CSV files.
-It should be noticed that generating 100 doctor notes will take around 4 hours.
+It should be noticed that generating 200 doctor notes will take around **4 hours**.

 2. **Install MySQL**: Download and install MySQL 8.0 from the official website: [https://dev.mysql.com/downloads/]